Britney Spears: American Dream: Gameplay

 In Britney Spears: American Dream, players aim to increase their reputation by customizing pop stars-in-the-making and bring them up from performing local gigs to climbing the ladder of success with all the business' glitz and glamor.
 Users record hit singles, design their own single cover art, dine at Koi Restaurant, fend off rival singers and perform at a range of venues from the local coffee shop all the way up to Spears' stage at the Planet Hollywood in Las Vegas.

-Reception

-Britney Spears: American Dream received mixed reviews from critics.
-It holds a rating of 50 on Metacritic.